irrtoolset/irrtoolset/README.md

 ### Website

-IRRToolSet's historical website can be found at http://irrtoolset.isc.org/.
-Nowadays up-to-date code and releases can be found on GitHub, http://github.com/irrtoolset/irrtoolset.
+IRRToolSet's website, up-to-date code and releases can be found at http://github.com/irrtoolset/irrtoolset.

 ### Bugs, patches & help